nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * people will commute about 30 minutes each way per day [Marchetti constant](marchetti)

 * **special economic zone (SEZ)**
-  * a part of a country in which the business and trade laws are different from the rest of the country[^sez]
+  * a part of a country in which the business and trade laws are different from the rest of the country[^wiki_sez]
   * there have been SEZs since the 1950s, and there are now thousands of SEZs around the world[^mason]

 ## Further Reading